karieem/karieem/README.md

 ### About Me

-- 👨‍💼 Software QC Engineer with over three years of experience in Manual, API, Database, and Test Automation.
+- 👨‍💼 Software QC Engineer with almost four years of experience in Manual, API, Database, and Test Automation.
 My expertise includes designing, executing, and analyzing test cases to identify and report defects.
 I am well-versed in a variety of testing tools and methodologies and always strive to ensure the quality and reliability of software products.
 - ⚙️ Many of the automation projects I've worked on have been client-based and so private, but I want to focus more on open-source projects.
 - 📫 Please feel free to reach out to me via phone at ( +201119661002 ).
 - 🌍 Based in Cairo, Egypt
-- ⚡ Reading Books / DC Comics / Football fan

 ### Skils